 A partner providing fractional CFO services can model scenarios, stress-test assumptions, and align equipment decisions with your overall practice goals.
 Rather than making these decisions based on monthly payment alone, you can evaluate how each option affects your path to growth and eventual exit.

-Talk to a Bennett Financials advisor about building a capital budgeting framework backed by outsourced CFO leadership that supports your practice’s long-term vision.
+Talk to a Bennett Financials advisor about building a capital budgeting framework backed by outsourced CFO leadership that supports your practice’s long-term vision for recruitment firms.